Melbourne–Evans collision: Aftermath

 A second memorial was erected on the grounds of Warren Cemetery in Gurnee, Illinois.
 On a large tablet, it lists the names of all 74 crew members killed aboard the Frank E. Evans.
-A smaller tablet with the names of the 3 crew members from Illinois inscribed on the back, and it is one of the sites where an annual memorial service takes place on June 3rd every year.
+A smaller tablet has the names of the three crew members from Illinois inscribed on the back, and it is one of the sites where an annual memorial service takes place on June 3 every year.
 Survivors and family members typically attend, along with members of the public and local officials.

+Frank E. Evans embarked on her last voyage from Long Beach, California, in March, 1969.
+The names of her 74 crew killed are inscribed under a flagpole at Long Beach Shoreline Marina.

-In December 2012, Stevenson announced that his son had received a letter from the Australian Minister for Defence, Stephen Smith, saying that he was "not treated fairly" by the government of the day and by the RAN.
+In December 2012, Stevenson announced that his son had received a letter from the Australian minister for defence, Stephen Smith, saying that he was "not treated fairly" by the government of the day and by the RAN.
 It also said, "Your father was a distinguished naval officer who served his country with honour in peace and war ...
 Should your father have continued his naval career, the Chief of Navy advises me that he would undoubtedly have been competitive for flag rank."
 Stevenson also said that he was supported throughout his ordeal by his wife, who had died just five months before the letter arrived.

 In March 2014, retired RAN officer David Ferry, in writing about the Melbourne-Voyager collision, included a section on related Melbourne-Evans experience and some aspects of its joint board of inquiry.

 In September 2014 American journalist Louise Esola published American Boys: The True Story of the Lost 74 of the Vietnam War, which chronicles the lives of the 74 men killed on the USS Frank E. Evans and the efforts by survivors and families to have the men memorialized on the Vietnam Veterans Memorial in Washington, D.C.